Belas Clube De Campo

 Energy management is performed in a manner appropriate for the purpose of energy efficiency.
 Every year, we set objectives and targets to reduce energy consumption, based on all measurements of consumption.
 These measurements are taken monthly and internal counters are installed in all sectors of the golf.

 In 2010 we carried out a study calculating the carbon footprint of the golf course, done by a specialist company.
-Data cover the years 2009 and 2008.

 Both buildings on the golf course, the Maintenance and Clubhouse are energy certified in accordance with current legislation.
 We have signed a protocol with the Municipal Energy Agency of Sintra, in support for energy efficiency issues